 - post hole digger

-Choose an area on your property to begin building your project.
+Choose an area on your property to begin building backyard pergola.
 Place a stake in the center of your build space.
 The layout of the circular design of the fire pit and pergola will be referenced from this point.

-This design requires eight 6X6X12 wooden posts spaced 12 feet apart to anchor the pergola.
-Use a 2X4 cut to 12 feet in length to determine and mark where you will need to set your posts.
+This design requires eight 6X6X12 wooden posts to anchor the pergola.
+Use a 2X4 cut to length to determine and mark where you will need to set your posts.

 Using an auger, dig your post holes approximately 3 feet deep.
 Use a post hole digger to remove any remaining dirt the auger may leave behind.